-We distribute digital music content to its business music consumers via its proprietary media players.
-We cannot be certain that the steps it has taken to protect its intellectual property rights will be adequate or that third parties will not infringe or misappropriate its proprietary rights.
-To protect its proprietary rights, we depend on a combination of patent, trademark, copyright and trade secret laws, confidentiality agreements with its employees and third parties and protective contractual provisions.
-These efforts to protect its intellectual property rights may not be effective in preventing misappropriation of its technology.
+We distribute music content to business music consumers via proprietary media players.
+We cannot be certain that the steps we have taken to protect our intellectual property rights will be adequate or that third parties will not infringe or misappropriate our proprietary rights.
+To protect our proprietary rights, we depend on a combination of patent, trademark, copyright and trade secret laws, confidentiality agreements with our employees and third parties and protective contractual provisions.
+These efforts to protect our intellectual property rights may not be effective in preventing misappropriation of our technology.
 These efforts also may not prevent the development and design by others of products or technologies similar to, competitive with or superior to those developed by the Company.
 Any of these results could reduce the value of the Company's intellectual property.
 In addition, any infringement or misappropriation by third parties could have a material adverse effect on our business, financial condition and results of operations.